theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/x509-certificate.md

-For Transport encryption and authentication require to install an X.509 certificate.
+For Transport encryption and authentication it is required to install an X.509 certificate.
-This chapter describes the requirements to install an X.509 certificate.

 There are two approaches for creating an X.509 certificate:
 - Certificate released by an (internal) certification authority (CA)
 - Self-signed certificate

 {: .box-note }
 **Note:** On test environments you can use a self-signed certificate.
-For production environment it is recommend to use a certificate released by an (internal) certificate authority (CA).
+For production environment it is recommended to use a certificate released by an (internal) certificate authority (CA).

 ### Create X.509 Certificate